janymuong/AirBnB_clone_v4/README.md

 ### Background

 This is a clone of the [AirBnB website](https://www.airbnb.com/).
 This specific part covers web dynamic content development w/ `JavaScript`and `JQuery`.
-We load objects from the client side by using an RESTful API developed in previous seriea [AirBnB_clone_v3](https://janymuong)
+We load objects from the client side by using an RESTful API developed in previous series: [AirBnB_clone_v3](https://github.com/janymuong/AirBnB_clone_v3)

 ### JavaScript - jQuery